 Biological risks include infections by a virus, bacteria, fungus or parasite.
 Some can seriously harm your unborn baby, such as Rubella (German Measles), Chicken Pox, Toxoplasmosis, Cytomegalovirus, Listeria and Hepatitis.
 Infections may cause birth defects, miscarriage and other problems in your unborn baby.
 If you work with animals, young children or with sick people, you may have to take extra care.

-- Be protected.
-Make sure you are immunized before pregnancy. - When possible, avoid contact with people who are infectious. - Wear special protection (gloves, masks, etc.) as recommended. - Wash your hands often.
+- ► Make sure you are immunized before pregnancy. - When possible, avoid contact with infectious people. - ▶ Wear protection as recommended. - ➤ Wash your hands often.